slipstream/SlipStreamDocumentation/docs/tutorial/src/main/markdown/05-end-users.md

 The tutorials contain an example cluster deployment based on Torque.
 More information on Torque can be found on [their website][torque].
 Let's start a cluster and verify that it works.
-Navigate to the "Public/Tutorials/torque" module.
+Navigate to the "examples/tutorials/torque" module.
+This contains image definitions for the Torque master and worker.
+The "torque" deployment module defines the system configuration which by default contains two workers and one server.

-Click on the "Run" button to deploy a cluster with the default configuration of one master node and two worker nodes.
+In the "torque" deployment module, click on the "Run" button to deploy a cluster with the default configuration.
 Once the deployment has completed the setup, you will be able to log into the master node as the user "tuser".

     $ ssh tuser@134.158.75.99